 The system can also write the Autoselect command sequence when the device is in Program Suspend mode.
 The device allows reading Autoselect codes in the suspended sectors, since the codes are not stored in the memory array.
 When the device exits the Autoselect mode, the device reverts to Program Suspend mode, and is ready for another valid operation.
-See Autoselect on page 23 for more information.
+See Autoselect for more information.

 After the Program Resume command is written, the device reverts to programming.
 The system can determine the status of the program operation using the DQ7 or DQ6 status bits, just as in the standard program operation.
-See Write Operation Status on page 37 for more information.
+See Write Operation Status for more information.